RattleyCooper/Oyster/README.md

 Oyster is a lightweight multi-threaded reverse shell written in python 3.5.
 The server can push updates to the clients, and the clients will overwrite/restart themselves.
-Client commands can also be added using the plugin system.
+Client/Server/Server Shell commands can also be added using the plugin system.

 I wrote this after finding an example reverse shell on the thenewboston youtube channel.
 I saw some things I wanted to improve, so that's what